lancercat/OSOCR-News/README.md

 # OSOCR-News
 ## 24, Feb, 2025
-OpenCCD is returning to framework NG, in a slightly different form
+OpenCCD (VSDF) is returning to framework NG, in a slightly different form
 ## 12, Feb, 2025

 Object 310 is undergoing final reproducibility checking....
 After this I *should* have the time to clean up C4.